Kingsport, Tennessee: Parks and recreation

+Warrior's Path State Park, a 950 acre state park, is located in the Colonial Heights area of the city.

 Government

 Municipal

 Kingsport uses the council-manager system, which was established in 1917 when the city was re-chartered.
 Kingsport is governed locally by a seven-member Board of Mayor and Aldermen.
 The citizens elect the mayor to a two-year term and the six aldermen to four-year terms.
 The elections take place in odd-numbered years, with the mayor and three aldermen elected every two years.
 New terms begin on July 1.
 The board elects a vice mayor from among the six aldermen.
 The council or board then hires a professional city manager.

 In late 2021, or early 2022, the board decided to move the election to coincide with the primary elections in Tennessee in August of every even-numbered year.
-This changes the Mayoral and Alderman election from May 2023 to August of 2024.
+This changes the Mayoral and Alderman election from May 2023 to August 2024.

 Current composition of BMA

-Past municipal election results

-In May of 2021, incumbent Mayor Patrick Shull fought off three challengers, but won with 63.8% of the vote.

-Aldermen Collette George (who also serves as a county commissioner for Sullivan County) and Betsy M Cooper ran for re-election to another 4 year term and won.
-Alderman Jennifer Adler decided not to run for re-election.
-Political newcomer Paul Montgomery won the most votes in race beating out Bob Harshbarger (son of Congresswoman Diana Harshbarger), Joe Carr (who ran for Mayor in 2019, and was later elected to the Sullivan County Commission), Sara Buchanan, Wesley Combs, Gerald Sensabaugh (the former Safety for the Dallas Cowboys), and J.S.
-Moore.

 State

-The Sullivan County portion of Kingsport is represented in the Tennessee House of Representatives by the 1st and 2nd State Representative districts and the Hawkins County portion by the 6th district.
-Currently serving in these positions are Representatives John Crawford, Bud Hulsey, and Scotty Campbell respectively.
+The Sullivan County portion of Kingsport is represented in the Tennessee House of Representatives by the 1st and 2nd State Representative districts and the Hawkins County portion by the 3rd district.
+Currently serving in these positions are Representatives John Crawford, Bud Hulsey, and Timothy Hill respectively.
 In the Tennessee State Senate, the Sullivan County portion of Kingsport is represented by the 4th Senatorial District and the Hawkins County portion by the 8th district.
-State Senator Jon Lundberg and State Senator Frank Niceley currently serve in these positions.
+State Senator Bobby Harshbarger and State Senator Frank Niceley currently serve in these positions.
 All of these elected officials are members of the Republican Party.